 This is the default setting and most commonly used.
-This allows the selection of any installed indicator that has one or more of the following data types; the standard Plot method, a DataSeries, or a BoolSeries.
-A Plot method is the plotted line values seen on the chart.
+This allows the selection of any installed indicator that has one or more of the following output types; a Plot, a DataSeries, or a BoolSeries.
+A Plot is the plotted line values seen on the chart (e.g. the SMA line, RSI line, etc.).
 A DataSeries and BoolSeries can not be seen on the chart, but can be read by BloodHound.
-A DataSeries can contain the indicator’s main value, extra sub-data, or sometimes a signal which typically is a value of 1 or the instrument’s Close price.
+A DataSeries can contain the indicator’s main value, extra sub-data, or sometimes a signal which typically is a value of +1/-1 or sometimes the instrument’s Close price.

 In order for BloodHound to read 3rd party indicators the developer must follow NinjaTrader’s Best Practices for 3rd Party Developers > Expose Indicator States.
-This video will help you determine if your favorite 3rd party indicator is readable by BloodHound… How to analyze custom indicators in BloodHound.
+This video will help you determine if your favorite 3rd party indicator has an output that is readable… How to analyze custom indicators in BloodHound.

 The Displacement parameter works the same way as the NinjaTrader Displacement parameter.
 It is used to analyze indicator plot values from previous bars back.
 Setting Displacement to 5 will set the solver to use the indicator’s value from the 5th bar back.
 In effect, this shifts the indicator plot from 5 bars back to the current bar.
 For instance, suppose you want to analyze an indicator’s value 5 bars ago.
 Set the Displacement value to 5 and the solver will always use indicator data that is 5 bars in the past.
 The Displacement operates on the chart/time-frame the solver is set to.

 Swing Point Prices